 RAID 0 Data Recovery.

 Data Recovery from a RAID 0 system is conducted in very much the same manner as a single disk recovery.
-The RAID 0 element only adds to the complexity of the recovery as we have potentially two hard disks which may require works and processes.
+The RAID 0 element only adds to the complexity of the recovery as we have potentially two hard disk drives requiring laboratory attention.
 Once the faults with the hard disks have been overcome we can then concentrate on the reconstruction process and data extraction.

 RAID 0 System failures.

 RAID 0 is a Hard Disk Drive configuration without redundancy.
 If any hard disk drive in a RAID 0 array fails, the whole array fails and the system will not be able to read or write files.

 Data from individual disks can be recovered but the data is useless unless it can be reconstructed properly.

 Every RAID 0 implementation has a unique set of configuration parameters and reconstruction following corruption is a complex task.

 Datlabs technicians specialize in rebuilding RAID 0 disk arrays using a variety of tools, test gear and laboratory facilities to accomplish the task.
 Datlabs have also developed propriety applications to specifically facilitate the reconstruction of RAID 0 arrays.

 Merely as a help to understanding how a RAID O operates and why special assistance is needed when a disk drive fails it is worthwhile exploring how data is stored on RAID 0 configured disks.